 When technologies join forces, facility design reaps the benefits.
-The combination of single-use technology and continuous bio-processing is changing the industry’s approach to facility design for the better.
+The combination of single-use technology and continuous bio-processing is changing the pharma industry’s approach to facility design for the better.

 While there are many strategies to enable flexible manufacturing, single-use systems (SUS) pervade as a key source of flexibility.
-Utilised in nearly all new products in early clinical trials, we now see an increase in the use of SUS in commercial pharma manufacturing.
+Utilized in nearly all new products in early clinical trials, we now see an increase in the use of SUS in commercial pharma manufacturing.

 The combination of the possibility for supporting closed operations with the high frequency of introductions of new single-use solutions designed for continuous processing has inspired a paradigm shift in biopharmaceutical facility design.